 As part of the support provided to the academy by the first two authors, academy coaching staff and the head of sport science intimated that the players would benefit from workshops concerning emotions.
-To explain, in an academy sport science meeting early in the season, coaches and the head of sport science indicated the need for the athletes to develop emotion management skills as poor emotional control had negatively influenced recent performances.
-Indeed, high levels of stress are ubiquitous in soccer academy settings (e.g., Reeves, Nicholls, & McKenna, 2009), in part augmented by a context in which athletes compete as a team competitively, and against each other for a place in the squad, to ensure selection into the under-21s team.
-Progression from under-18s to under-21s is a crucial step for academy athletes as they receive a more financially lucrative contract and make the step toward a place in a men's first team.
-To ensure each athlete received education on emotions, amidst academy budget restrictions, each athlete attended three education workshops as part of either the REBT or comparison group.
-The REBT group received an REBT program based on techniques advocated in REBT literature (e.g., Dryden, 2009; Dryden & Branch, 2008; Ellis & Dryden, 1997; Ellis, Gordon, Neenan, & Palmer, 1997), and the comparison group received an emotion control program that excluded specific REBT relevant content.
+To explain, in an academy sport science meeting early in the season, coaches and the head of sport science indicated the need for the athletes to

+1 develop emotion management skills as poor emotional control had negatively influenced 2 recent performances.
+Indeed, high levels of stress are ubiquitous in soccer academy settings 3 (e.g., Reeves, Nicholls, & McKenna, 2009), in part augmented by a context in which athletes 4 compete as a team competitively, and against each other for a place in the squad, to ensure selection into the under-21s team.
+Progression from under-18s to under-21s is a crucial step 5 6 for academy athletes as they receive a more financially lucrative contract and make the step toward a place in a men's first team.
+To ensure each athlete received education on emotions, 7 amidst academy budget restrictions, each athlete attended three education workshops as part 8 9 of either the REBT or control group.
+The REBT group received an REBT program based on techniques advocated in REBT literature (e.g., Dryden, 2009; Dryden & Branch, 2008; Ellis 10 & Dryden, 1997; Ellis, Gordon, Neenan, & Palmer, 1997), and the control group received a 11 12 general emotions program that excluded specific REBT relevant content.